 Trainee Merit Award

-On Saturday, June 8th, 2019, a Leadership Development Workshop will be held for a select group of trainees seeking guidance in leadership skills development.
-The half-day workshop will include speakers, interactive panels, and small group discussions.
-Topics will include discussions of creating ‘work-work’ balance, managing the business of science, and effectively transmitting your research to the general public.
+On Saturday, June 13, 2020, a Grant Writing Workshop will be held for a select group of trainees seeking guidance in grant writing development.
+The full-day workshop will include speakers, interactive panels, and small group discussions.
+Topics will include practical information on the grant writing process, from initial planning to funding, as well as an opportunity to have specific aims reviewed by a faculty member.
 An application is required.
-All workshop participants will be notified no later than March 29, 2019.
-Full schedule may be viewed here.
+All workshop participants will be notified no later than March 31, 2020.
+Full schedule can be viewed here.

 SLEEP Meeting Mentor Program (SMMP) Award